 Rehabilitation can be a tiring and frustrating process.
 It takes a long time and can make you feel like you’re not in control of your recovery.
 Physical therapy can help you with this by increasing or restoring strength and reducing pain.
 Sports massage therapy complements the benefits of physiotherapy by targeting the biomechanics of the athlete’s sport or activities.

 Sports injury massages dive deeper into the specific areas of the body that affect strength, flexibility, and range of motion for your specific needs rather than focusing on overall muscle realignment and healing, which is addressed through physiotherapy.

-A deep tissue massage therapy works to release muscle tension focusing on the deepest layers of muscle tissue, tendons and fascia, and can treat chronic pain.
-Pain is a warning that something is not functioning properly in our body.
-However the location of the immediate pain may not always be the root location of the actual injury, which can make it difficult to find long-term relief.
+Deep tissue massage therapy releases muscle tension, focuses on the deepest layers of muscle tissue, tendons and fascia, and can treat chronic pain.
+Pain is a warning that something is not functioning correctly in our body.
+However, the location of the immediate pain may not always be the root location of the injury, making it challenging to find long-term relief.

 By utilizing techniques of trigger point massage, your massage therapist can target the areas within muscle tissues that are tight.
-Releasing the tension in these muscles can potentially reduce pain elsewhere in the body.
-A knowledgeable sports massage therapist is trained to locate the underlying causes of chronic aches and pains, and use the tools at their disposal to ease your discomfort.
-If necessary, they will refer you to a physiotherapist or rehab team member to provide more comprehensive care.
+Releasing the tension in these muscles can reduce pain elsewhere in the body.
+A knowledgeable sports massage therapist is trained to locate the underlying causes of chronic aches and pains and use the tools at their disposal to ease your discomfort.
+They will refer you to a physiotherapist or rehab team member to provide more comprehensive care if necessary.